ggradnig/ngrx-run/README.md

 The library is fully compatible with
 [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=de).
 Effects will be shown as part of the new state after an action.
-Note, that effects won't really be stored in the state - this representation is just for convenience.
+Note that effects won't really be stored in the state - this representation is just for convenience.

 ## Utilities